 - Our designated Security Officer (required by HIPAA) has updated all relevant HIPAA standards and implementation specifications in our security risk analysis to include the changes we have made with telehealth and other virtual services. - The Security Officer has provided telehealth-specific training to all members delivering, supporting, or participating in telehealth and virtual services.
-Ongoing security awareness training is required as part of the HIPAA security rule.
-It is the responsibility of the designated Security Officer to ensure it happens.
+Ongoing security awareness

-- We have a security awareness and training program that includes security concerns specific to the care team members working virtually - All devices (e.g., laptops, tablets, etc.), including those used by care team members working virtually: - O Are protected, using unique passwords for each user. - O Have current and functioning antivirus software. - O Terminate an electronic session after a predetermined time of inactivity. - O Include the ability to encrypt/decrypt electronic PHI (ePHI) when deemed appropriate. - O Are included in the inventory of all devices that create, receive, maintain, or transmit ePHI. - O Can be remotely wiped and disabled (in the event of theft or loss of the device(s)). - O Are protected by a firewall whenever possible. - O Have updated security software. - Any telehealth platforms that we use are HIPAA-compliant, and we have signed business associate agreements (BAAs) for relevant persons or entities as described by the Office for Civil Rights20
+- training is required as part of the HIPAA security rule.
+It is the responsibility of the designated Security Officer to ensure it happens. - We have a security awareness and training program that includes security concerns specific to the care team members working virtually. - All devices (e.g., laptops, tablets, etc.), including those used by care team members working virtually: - O Are protected, using unique passwords for each user. - O Have current and functioning antivirus software. - O Terminate an electronic session after a predetermined time of inactivity. - O Include the ability to encrypt/decrypt electronic PHI (ePHI) when deemed appropriate. - O Are included in the inventory of all devices that create, receive, maintain, or transmit ePHI. - O Can be remotely wiped and disabled (in the event of theft or loss of the device(s)). - O Are protected by a firewall whenever possible. - O Have updated security software. - Any telehealth platforms that we use are HIPAA-compliant, and we have signed business associate agreements (BAAs) for relevant persons or entities as described by the Office for Civil Rights.24

-- Your Mobile Device and Health Information Privacy and Security.
+Your Mobile Device and Health Information Privacy and Security.
 HealthIT.gov.
-Provides specific guidance on protecting and securing health information when using a mobile device. - 2.
-Covered Entity Decision Tool.
-CMS.
-Helps to identify entities, including individuals that need to comply with HIPAA.
+Provides specific guidance on protecting and securing health information when using a mobile device.